Create a high quality invoice now!Make an Invoice Now

 Table of Contents

 There is no official license that deems a person to work as a tax consultant.
-Typically a tax consultant will at the least be a certified public accountant (CPA), which requires a license.
+Typically a tax consultant will be a certified public accountant (CPA), which requires a license.
 Tax consulting can cater to a wide list of services such as:

 - Complete tax overview and management